Documentation Centre for Property Transfers of the Cultural Assets of WW II Victims

 Čs. armády 34/828, 160 00 Praha

-In accordance with the internationally accepted recommendations of UNESCO, UNIDROIT, the International Council of Museums and the Czech Republic’s obligations under the Washington and Prague Declarations, the mission of the Center for Documentation is to research the alienation of cultural property for World War II victims and share , regional, city or private museums, galleries and libraries, as well as individual applicants for restitution of looted cultural objects.
+In accord with the UNESCO, UNIDROIT and ICOM’s internationally adopted recommendations and the Czech Republic’s obligations pursuant to the Washington Declaration and the Prague Declaration, the mission of the Centre is to perform research into the alienation of cultural property from World War II’s victims, and to share the outcomes of this work with the Czech Republic’s bodies and institutions, and regional, municipal or private museums, galleries and libraries as well as individual applicants for their looted cultural objects.

 Institute for the Study od Totalitarian Regimes